 If you’re a dog owner, it’s hard to imagine your steadfast companion entering old age.
 In your mind, they will always be that exuberant puppy, causing laughter, chaos, messes, and a whole lot of joy.
 Unfortunately, the sad truth is that there comes a time in every dog’s life where things gradually slow down and their body begins to decline.

-One particular problem that occurs in older dogs is hip dysplasia, which, if left untreated, can have a severe impact on the trajectory of the rest of their life.
-The good news is, if you’re aware of the signs and act early, you can treat or manage the issue before it gets out of hand.
+One particular problem that occurs in older dogs is hip problems, which, if left untreated, can have a severe impact on the trajectory of the rest of their life.
+The good news is, if you’re aware of the signs and act early, you can manage the issue before it gets out of hand.
 Something as simple as providing a dog hip supplement in your dog’s diet can make a world of a difference in his health.
-Therefore, if you want to ensure that your pup enters his later years in comfort and without debilitating hip pain, it’s essential that you take the time to read up on the subject.
-Below, we’ll discuss the signs and causes of hip dysplasia in dogs, the breeds that are vulnerable, and the remedies available to you.
+Therefore, if you want to ensure that your pup enters his later years in comfort and without debilitating joint pain, it’s essential that you take the time to read up on the subject.
+Below, we’ll discuss the signs and causes of hip problems in dogs, the breeds that are vulnerable, and how you can help your furry friend.

 Read on to discover more!